Skip to main content

 Can I submit if I am a reader?

-Absolutely!
-We whole heartedly encourage you to submit your literature or visual art, so long as it meets the submission guidelines.
+Absolutely.
+You are encouraged to submit your literature or visual art as long as it meets the submission guidelines.

 Sign up to be a volunteer reader